cprussin/dotfiles/Readme.md

     For the most part, modules in here are not actually loaded directly but instead collected into profiles, which are consumed by machine configurations (see below).
+  - [networks](./config/networks): These folders contain physical network descriptions for cloud networks managed by `nixops`.
   - [profiles](./config/profiles): This directory contains collections of modules packaged into common configuration sets.
 For the most part, machine configs import profiles, which then import modules.